AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab01.md

 Welcome to your MS-4018: Draft, analyze, and present with Microsoft 365 Copilot workshop!
 We’re excited to guide you through hands-on learning with Microsoft 365 apps including PowerPoint, Word, Excel, Teams, and Outlook.
 It also introduces Microsoft 365 Copilot Chat and discusses the difference between work and web grounded data.

-## Lab 01: Build a presentation from start to finish with Copilot in PowerPoint
+## Lab 01: Build a Presentation from Start to Finish with Copilot in PowerPoint

 ### Overall Estimated Timing: 45 Minutes